small-tech/site.js/README.md

   - `--aliases`: Comma-separated list of additional domains to obtain TLS certificates for and respond to.

 #### For the `serve` command:

+  - `--fallthrough`: For proxy servers, if resource is 404 at source, search in current folder.

   - `--sync-to`: The host to sync to.